Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 The Counterintuitive Finding

-TASK carries 2.8% of quality weight.
+TASK carries 2.8% of the quality weight.
 CONSTRAINTS carries 42.7%.
-If you had to choose between a perfect task description and a perfect constraints section, write the constraints.
+If you had to pick one to write perfectly, write the constraints section.

-This makes sense once you think about it.
-The model is good at figuring out what you want — that's what it was trained to do.
-What it cannot do well is figure out your hidden requirements, your unstated rules, your tradeoffs.
+This makes sense when you think about it.
+The model is good at figuring out what you want.
+That is what it was trained to do.
+What it cannot do well is read your hidden rules.
 "Don't change the database schema" is not implied by any task description.
-"Keep the response under 200 tokens" is not guessable.
-"Preserve the existing test coverage" is assumed by some models, ignored by others.
+"Keep the response under 200 tokens" is not something a model can guess.
+"Preserve the existing test coverage" is assumed by some models and ignored by others.

-Every constraint you leave out is a potential wrong turn.
-And wrong turns generate clarification questions, corrections, and do-overs.
+Every constraint you leave out is a possible wrong turn.
+Wrong turns create clarification questions, corrections, and do-overs.
 Those are your wasted tokens.

 What Happens When Bands Are Missing

-My measurement tracks the correlation between missing bands and exchange rate (back-and-forth per prompt).
+My measurement tracks the link between missing bands and exchange rate, meaning back-and-forth per prompt.
 The data is clear:

-Missing CONSTRAINTS: exchange rate increases by ~1.8 extra responses per prompt on average.
-That's the single biggest driver.
+Missing CONSTRAINTS: the exchange rate goes up by about 1.8 extra responses per prompt.
+That is the single biggest driver.

 Missing FORMAT: +1.1 extra responses per prompt.